MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 In this stage, you:

 - Discontinue legacy network security technology
-- Practice threat and BC/DR response
+- Practice threat and BCDR response

 ##### Discontinue legacy network security technology